Catholic Church in Australia: Emancipation and growth

 The Church of England was disestablished in the colony of New South Wales by the Church Act of 1836, which also provided equal funding of Protestant and Catholic churches.
-Drafted by the Catholic attorney-general John Plunkett, the Act established legal equality for Anglicans, Catholics and Presbyterians and was later extended to Methodists.
+Drafted by the Catholic attorney-general John Plunkett, the act established legal equality for Anglicans, Catholics and Presbyterians and was later extended to Methodists.
 Nevertheless, social attitudes were slow to change.
-A laywoman, Caroline Chisholm (1808–1877), faced discouragements and anti-Catholic feeling when she sought to establish a migrant women's shelter, and worked for women's welfare in the colonies in the 1840s, though her humanitarian efforts later won her fame in England and great influence in achieving support for families in the colony.
+A laywoman, Caroline Chisholm (1808–1877), faced discouragements and anti-Catholic feeling when she sought to establish a migrant women's shelter.
+She worked for women's welfare in the colonies in the 1840s, though her humanitarian efforts later won her fame in England and great influence in achieving support for families in the colony.

 The church's most prominent early leader was John Bede Polding, a Benedictine monk who was Sydney's first bishop (and then archbishop) from 1835 to 1877.
 Polding requested a community of nuns be sent to the colony and five Irish Sisters of Charity arrived in 1838.
 While tensions arose between the English Benedictine hierarchy and the Irish, Ignatian-tradition religious institute from the start, the sisters set about pastoral care in a women's prison and began visiting hospitals and schools and establishing employment for convict women.
 In 1847, two sisters transferred to Hobart and established a school.
 The sisters went on to establish hospitals in four of the eastern states, beginning with St Vincent's Hospital, Sydney, in 1857 as a free hospital for all people, but especially for the poor.

 At Polding's request, the Christian Brothers arrived in Sydney in 1843 to assist in schools.
 Again jurisdictional tensions arose and the brothers returned to Ireland.
 In 1857, Polding founded an Australian religious institute in the Benedictine tradition – the Sisters of the Good Samaritan – to work in education and social work.
 While Polding was in office, construction began on the ambitious Gothic Revival designs for St Patrick's Cathedral, Melbourne, and the final St Mary's Cathedral in Sydney.

+In 1845, Polding established the Australian Holy Catholic Guild of Saints Mary and Joseph.
+Some parishes have memorials dedicated to deceased members and friends.
+One such is at St Patrick's Boorowa, New South Wales.
+Examples of the Guild's reporting to members and election of office bearers can be seen in the Freeman's Journal.
+In 1848, they met under St Patrick's Church at the intersection of George and Hunter streets and had 250 members at that time.
+Records of the association, from 1845 to 1996, are held at the NSW State Library and this includes a copy of the constitution of the guild.